ISSS Link (e-forms)

 Document Checklist:

-- Passport, valid for at least 6 months after the date of return to the US (with these exceptions)
+1. Passport, valid for at least six months after the date of return to the US (with these exceptions)

-- Evidence of student enrollment (a print-out of transcript from OPUS is recommended)
+5. Evidence of student enrollment (a transcript print-out from OPUS is recommended)

-- Financial documentation (such as a bank statement, assistantship award letter, etc.)
+6. Financial documentation (such as bank statements, assistantship award letter, etc.)

-- Note: The “not valid for re-entry” notation on the EAD simply means that the EAD alone is not sufficient.
-It must be accompanied by the other items on this list.
+• Note: The “not valid for re-entry” notation on the EAD simply means that the EAD alone is not sufficient.
+The EAD must be accompanied by the other items on this list.

 F-2/J-2 Dependents Only:

-- In addition to the documents listed above, F-2/J-2 dependents must travel with documentation verifying the relationship to the F-1 or J-1 student (i.e. marriage license, birth certificate)
+• In addition to the documents listed above, F-2/J-2 dependents must travel with documentation verifying the relationship to the F-1 or J-1 student (e.g. marriage license or birth certificate).

 Document Checklist:

-- Passport, valid for at least 6 months after the date of return to the US
+1. Passport, valid for at least six months after the date of return to the US

 J-2 Dependents Only:

-In addition to the documents listed above, J-2 dependents must travel with documentation verifying the relationship to the J-1 scholar (i.e. marriage license, birth certificate)
+• In addition to the documents listed above, J-2 dependents must travel with documentation verifying the relationship to the J-1 scholar (e.g. marriage license or birth certificate).

 Document Checklist:

-- Passport, valid for at least 6 months after the date of return to the US
+1. Passport, valid for at least six months after the date of return to the US

-- Copy of entire H-1B/O-1 petition as submitted to USCIS, including supporting documentation (Note: ISSS provided a copy to the scholar along with the original I-797 Approval Notice)
+• Note: ISSS provided a copy to the scholar along with the original I-797 Approval Notice.

 H-4/O-3 Dependents Only:

-- In addition to the documents listed above, H-4/O-3 dependents must travel with documentation verifying the relationship to the H-1B/O-1 scholar (i.e. marriage license, birth certificate).
+• In addition to the documents listed above, H-4/O-3 dependents must travel with documentation verifying the relationship to the H-1B/O-1 scholar (e.g. marriage license or birth certificate).

 Document Checklist:

-- Passport, valid for at least 6 months after the date of return to the US
+1. Passport, valid for at least six months after the date of return to the US

 TD Dependents Only: